WallStreetMojo

 External Growth vs. Internal Growth

-• In internal growth, in-house resources are put to use to grow operations, which can be financed either internally or from the debt and equity market.
-On the other hand, in external growth, a company engages in merger and acquisition deals in order to grow.
+• In internal growth, in-house resources are used to grow operations, which can finance either internally or from the debt and equity market.
+On the other hand, a company engages in merger and acquisition deals to grow in external growth.

-• Internal growth focuses on the improvement of the existing operational efficiency and cost efficiencies.
-On the other hand, external growth emphasizes on branding, marketing, and advertising, etc.
+• Internal growth focuses on improving the existing operational efficiency and cost efficiencies.
+On the other hand, external growth emphasizes branding, marketing, advertising, etc.

-• Implementation of an internal growth strategy takes a longer period of time to yield results, while external growth is a relatively faster approach.
+• Implementation of an internal growth strategy takes a longer period to yield results, while external growth is a relatively faster approach.

-• An internal growth strategy involves lower risk as compared to external growth strategy, given that the latter is more expensive.
+• An internal growth strategy involves lower risk than an external growth strategy, given that the latter is more expensive.

 Advantages